GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 These packages are for the most part written and supported by us, but there are some exceptions.
 They provide extensions of GMT that are needed for particular rather than general applications.
-The software is provided in a separate, supplemental archive (GMT_suppl.tar.gz (or .bz2)).
 Questions or bug reports for this software should be addressed to the person(s) listed in the ``README`` file associated with the particular program.
 It is not guaranteed that these programs are